-Payment model: Prefinancing -(x) interim payment(s)- final payment
+Payment model: Prefinancing - second (third) prefinancing (as there is no cost reporting) - final payment

 Framework Partnerships (FPAs) and Specific Grants (SGAs)

 FPAs

 Description: FPAs establish a long-term cooperation mechanism between the granting authority and the beneficiaries of grants.
 The FPA specifies the common objectives (action plan) and the procedure for awarding specific grants.
 The specific grants are awarded via identified beneficiary actions (with or without competition).